-US investigators say deadly Amtrak train crash preventable
+GPS-based system could have prevented latest deadly train crash

 “I thought that I was dead,” said passenger Eric Larkin, of Pamlico County, North Carolina, who was dazed and limping after banging his knee.

-Larkin said he was on his way to Florida when he was awakened.
-The train was shaking and jumping, and his seat broke loose, slamming him into the row in front of him, he said.
+Suddenly awake, Larkin said the train was shaking and jumping and his seat broke loose, slamming him into the row in front of him.

-He said he heard screams and crying all around him as he tried to get out.
+He heard screams and crying all around him as he tried to get out.
 Other passengers were bleeding.

-The locomotives of both trains were left crumpled, the Amtrak engine on its side.
+The locomotives of both trains were crumpled on impact, and the Amtrak engine ended up on its side.
 One car in the middle of the Amtrak train was snapped in half, forming a V off to one side of the tracks.

 Engineer Michael Kempf, 54, of Savannah, Georgia, and conductor Michael Cella, 36, of Orange Park, Florida, were killed, Lexington County Coroner Margaret Fisher said.
+Of the 116 people taken to four hospitals, only eight remained in the hospital Monday.
+Two people were in critical condition, but most other injuries were limited to cuts, bruises and whiplash, authorities said.

 “Any time you have anything that happens like that, you expect more fatalities.
 But God blessed us, and we only had the two,” Fisher said, her voice choked with emotion.

-Of the 116 people taken to four hospitals, only about a half dozen were admitted.
-The rest had minor injuries such as cuts, bruises or whiplash, authorities said.

-On Wednesday, a chartered Amtrak train carrying Republican members of Congress to a retreat slammed into a garbage truck in rural Virginia, killing one person in the truck and injuring six others.
+On Wednesday, a chartered Amtrak train carrying Republican members of Congress to a retreat slammed into a garbage truck at a crossing where locals said the safety arms were down even when no trains approached.
+That accident in rural Virginia killed one person in the truck and injured six others.

 And on Dec.
 18, an Amtrak train ran off the rails along a curve during its inaugural run near Tacoma, Washington, killing three people and injuring dozens.
 It was going nearly 80 mph (128 kph), more than twice the speed limit.

-With the recent string of crashes, “it’s becoming almost like an epidemic for Amtrak,” said Najmedin Meshkati, a University of Southern California engineering professor who has studied positive train control.
+“It’s becoming almost like an epidemic for Amtrak,” said Najmedin Meshkati, a University of Southern California engineering professor who has studied positive train control.

 Associated Press writers Jeffrey Collins in Columbia, South Carolina, and Michael R. Blood in Los Angeles contributed to this report along with AP video journalist Josh Replogle.